buchsbau13/IPPR-GettingSmart/InitScripts/README.txt

 >>Execution<<
 'CreateObjects.py':

-python .\CreateObjects.py ent Lamp_1.txt
+python .\CreateObjects.py ent Bus_1.txt
-(replace 'ent' with the type of object you want to create ('ent' for entity, 'srv' for service or 'dev' for device), replace 'Lamp_1.txt' with the name of the file containing the corresponding payload in json format)
+(Replace 'ent' with the type of object you want to create ('ent' for entity, 'srv' for service or 'dev' for device), replace 'Bus_1.txt' with the name of the file containing the corresponding payload in json format.
+NOTE: entities must be created using individual files, whereas multiple services and devices can be created using a single file)

 'CreateSubscriptions.py':

 python .\CreateSubscriptions.py subscriptions.txt
-(you can replace 'subscriptions.txt' with your own file)
+(You can replace 'subscriptions.txt' with your own file)